bradjc/bradjc-www/class/cs6456-f19/index.md

 - three keys for ML take over
 - issues with TVM comparison? (bad comparison baseline)
 - how to evaluate tensorflow?

+Nov 4
+- exokernel maps to anvil really well
+- what are the downsides to anvil?
+DMA and setting the cache miss rate threshold
+- the three different approaches to mitigating an attack
+  - make it harder
+  - detect and stop
+  - eliminate the possibility entirely

+Nov 6
+- why virtual machines, aren't processes already isolated?
+- Xen I/O virtualization ring abstraction...not the same as a sharing policy
+- Why is Xen not used today?

+Nov 20
+- Why does mixed criticality systems not just always assume a worst case time?

+Nov 25
+- Why is symbolic execution hard?
+- Why did klee have so much impact?
+Dec 2
+- Sim between android and ros
+- OS for autonomous vehicles?

+Dec 4
+- What magic allows userspace code to run in the kernel?
+- What benefits come for having the JIT in the kernel interpret the userspace kernel code?
 -->